SJSU Editorial Style

 Hyphenate the term.

 Building names are abbreviated only in class schedules, on maps and in other formats where space is limited.
 To abbreviate, use the building's initials, capitalized without periods or spaces.
-See a full list of campus buildes.

 To describe campus locations, use the building name followed by the appropriate room number.
 There is no need to use "room" before the room number.